OISF/suricata/doc/userguide/devguide/library/api/input.rst

 After the stream segment is processed any relevant registered callback will be invoked.

 This method accepts the same flags as *suricata_handle_packet*.

+The libsuricata stream interface currently provides support for protocols where the first payload is sent by the client (e.g HTTP).
+Support for protocols where the first payload is sent by the server (e.g FTP) will be addressed in the future.